taneron/GlobaLeaks/documentation/qualityassurance/index.rst

 .. include:: badges.rst

+**Project Best Practices**

+The best practices adopted within the project are publicly documented and peer-reviewed using the methodology defined by the Core Infrastructure Initiative (CII) Best Practices project.
+On top of this is adopted as well the OpenSSF Scorecard that evaluates various security practices such as vulnerability management, dependency updates, and code quality, ensuring the project meets industry standards.

+For more details on the best practices adopted in this project, you can visit the project pages for the `CII Best Practices <https://bestpractices.coreinfrastructure.org/projects/3816>`_ and the `OpenSSF Scorecard <https://scorecard.dev/viewer/?uri=github.com/globaleaks/globaleaks-whistleblowing-software>`_.

 **Code Review Process**

 To ensure high code quality and maintain the integrity of the project, GlobaLeaks enforces mandatory code reviews for all its contributions.
 Code reviews play a key role in maintaining consistency, identifying potential issues early, and promoting best practices.
 Every submitted pull request undergoes peer review by the GlobaLeaks maintainers and community where the code is scrutinized for clarity, adherence to project guidelines, potential security vulnerabilities, and performance optimizations.
 Reviewers provide feedback and suggestions, and the author of the PR is responsible for addressing any concerns raised.
 Once feedback is incorporated, the code is re-reviewed by the maintainers, and upon approval, the PR is merged into the main codebase.
 This collaborative process helps catch issues before they are deployed, ensuring that only high-quality, well-tested code is integrated into the project.